zalesyc/budgie-media-player-applet/README.md

 ~~~ shell
 sudo ninja install
 ~~~
+#### 5. Add the applet from Budgie Desktop Settings
+When upgrading the applet, you may need to log out and back in, for the changes to show up

-The applet becomes visible only when there is media actively playing.
+**Note:** The applet becomes visible only when there is media actively playing.

 ## Troubleshooting
 ### Instalation does not work